This post contains an affiliate link

 All the artwork you find in the hostel is made by volunteers or guests out of trash, shells, wood, metal, glass, fabric, or whatever they could find.
 The cool thing is that if your artwork sells, you get 50% of the money.
 So, you better start getting creative when visiting Re-Do Backpackers.

-There are also themed evenings throughout the week, such as “tell your travel stories”, “share your favourite youtube videos”, “culture seminars” and so on.
+There are also themed evenings throughout the week, such as “tell your travel stories”, “share your favorite youtube videos”, “culture seminars” and so on.
 These events are voluntary though.

 If you are interested in doing volunteer work in South Korea, then this is the place to be.
 There is no limit on how long you can stay.
 Some people even have been there for 3-6 months.